Academic transcript

 Fee Account

-A system-generated statement of fees and associated information including payment dates.
+Fee Account is a statement of your fees and associated information including payment dates.
+It is available online in the Student System.

 FEE-HELP